 The good news in all this is that there are excellent treatments out there for cocaine and crack cocaine addiction.
 Healing and recovery are possible.
-A program with solid inpatient or outpatient treatment services is imperative to prevent cocaine relapse.
+A program with solid inpatient or outpatient cocaine addiction treatment services is imperative to prevent relapse.

 At Vertava Health, we work closely with our patients to determine the suitable cognitive therapies to treat their addiction.
 The goal of cognitive-behavioral therapy for cocaine addiction is to help individuals reduce drug use and successfully prevent relapse.
 This approach attempts to help patients recognize, avoid, and cope.
 They learn to recognize the situations in which they are most likely to use cocaine and avoid these situations when appropriate.

 Users also learn how to use coping skills to more effectively manage a range of problems and problematic behaviors associated with cocaine use.
 If you or someone you love is struggling with a cocaine addiction, Vertava Health is poised to help today.
 Within one hour of your call, you can be on your way to learning how to lead a new life free of addiction.

 Recovery at Our Cocaine Addiction Treatment Centers